FlyingRabidUnicornPig/IQoLDecompiled/CodeStyleSuggestions.md

 I believe dnspy methods can be rearranged by copy/pasting the whole class, but that requires a deobf'd/editable class, not always available.

 dnSpy uses `this` for all members and `base` for base methods even if they aren't overwritten.
 The repo will follow this style.

+Code does not need to be the same between both as long as the function is the same.
+This repo is for readability, dnSpy is for functionality.